 16th May 2025: Newbiggin-by-the-Sea, Northumberland

-Newbiggin-by-the-Sea was one of the places that we had stopped when Southbound after the Northumbria workshop in July 2021.
-This visit we were not “on the clock” and we allowed a ourselves time to walk along the promenade to have a look at The Couple Statue..
+Newbiggin-by-the-Sea was one of the places that we had stopped at when Southbound after the Northumbria workshop in July 2021.
+This visit we were not “on the clock” and we allowed ourselves time to walk along the promenade to have a look at The Couple Statue..

 From my two guide books Newbiggin-by-the-Sea is on page 57 of The Photographer’s Guide to Northumberland and on page 204 of Photographing Northumberland.